with only four chairs

 for the women who have been told to wait

-sometimes I wonder if it’s the waiting that does the worst damage
+sometimes I wonder if it’s the waiting that does the worst

 waiting too long to seek help